How to prepare for plastic surgery

 - Check one more time to ensure your ride to and from your surgery is locked on

-Salicylate is a chemical found in many foods and it is also the chemical that is in aspirin.
-We all know aspirin is a blood thinner and that we should not take it before or after surgery but foods that contain salicylates should be avoided as well.
+Salicylate is a chemical found in many foods, and it is also the chemical in aspirin.
+We all know aspirin is a blood thinner and that we should not take it before or after surgery, but foods containing salicylates should be avoided.

-Below is a list of foods to avoid and some that are OK:
+Below is a list of foods to avoid before surgery and some that are OK:

 - Breads and Starches